MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-logs-ingestion-results.md

 ---
-title: Ingestion operation logs
+title: Ingestion results logs
-description: View a set of ingestion operation logs that you can query in your Fabric workspace monitoring database.
+description: View and analyze the log of the results from data ingestions to an Eventhouse KQL database within Real-Time Intelligence.
-author: KesemSharabi
+author: shsagir
-ms.author: kesharab
+ms.author: shsagir
 ms.topic: reference
 ms.date: 11/06/2024

 ---

-# Ingestion operations
+# Ingestion results logs

-Ingestion operation logs are part of the Eventhouse logs and are registered in the Eventhouse KQL database, which is part of the Real-Time Intelligence solution.
-You can use these logs to monitor the usage and performance of your workspace.
+The ingestion results logs table contains the list of results from data ingestions to an Eventhouse KQL database, which is part of Real-Time Intelligence.
+For each ingestion result, a log event record is stored in the **EventhouseIngestionResultsLogs** table.

-## Ingestion operation logs
+## Ingestion results logs table

-Ingestion operations provide information about successful and failed ingestion operations, and are supported for queued ingestions.
-Use to:
+Ingestion operation results provides details on both successful and failed ingestions and are supported for queued ingestions.

+Use the ingestion results logs to:

 * Monitor the number of successful ingestions.
 * Monitor the number of failed ingestions.
 * Troubleshoot the cause o failed ingestions.

-This table lists the Ingestion result logs.
+The following table describes the columns stored in the **EventhouseIngestionResultsLogs** table:

 | Column Name | Type | Description |
 |--|--|--|